neil7057/beach_hut_society/README.md

 ### Acknowledgements

 -   My Mentor for his continuous helpful feedback and support.
+His industry experience is noticeable in his insighteful guidance.

--   Stackoverflow resources at their website and on Youtube.
+-   I can't overestimate the value of Stackoverflow resources at their website and on Youtube.

 -   The whole community of developers who freely advise and share their knowledge via blogs, videos and web comments.

--   Tutor support at Code Institute for his support.
+-   Tutor support at Code Institute for their support.

+-   Tutor support at City of Bristol College for continued support and motivation.